vladimirvikulin/Project-Manager-Server/README.md

-# My To-Do List+ (Server)
+# Project Manager (Server)

 ## Description

-This is the backend component of the My To-Do List+ project, which provides the server-side functionality for managing tasks and groups.
-The backend is implemented using Express, and the database of choice is MongoDB.
-The server code is also covered with tests to ensure reliability.
+This is the backend component of the Project Manager project, providing robust server-side functionality for project planning and management.
+Built with Express and MongoDB, it supports secure authentication, user and project management, and advanced analytics (network diagrams, optimized Gantt charts).
+The server code includes tests to ensure reliability and is designed with Ukrainian localization in mind.

 ## How to run

 1. Clone the repository to your local machine
 2. Navigate to the project directory in your terminal or command prompt